 Are There Options for Vegetarians or Vegans?

 Vegetarian and vegan options are limited, as many local dishes feature meat or seafood.
 If you require vegetarian or vegan alternatives, please inform us in advance.
-We will do our best to accommodate your needs, but options may be restricted.
+We will do our best to accommodate your needs, though the available meal options may be limited.

 Can I Explore the Osaka or the Kansai region on My Own After the Tour?
 Can We Have a Free Day?